- 134shares

 This is why it’s so important to treat your OTA profile like an extension of your own website so the offer you make to guests is consistent.

-How to optimise the impact of ‘The Billboard Effect’ at your hotel
+How to optimise ‘The Billboard Effect’ for your hotel

 As a hotel operator you should make sure your online presence is easy to find, is attractive, and stands up to the competition.
 Here are five ways you can convert travellers into guests who book direct: